ekramasif/NestJS_CRUD/README.md

 ### Authentication

 The application uses JWT for authentication.
-To authenticate a user, send a POST request to `/auth/login` with the user's email and password in the request body.
-If the credentials are valid, the server will respond with a JWT token.
-Include the JWT token in the `Authorization` header for authenticated routes (e.g., GET `/users`).
+To register a new user, send a POST request to `/auth/register` with the user's name, email, and password in the request body.
+To authenticate a user, send a POST request to `/auth/login` with the user's email and password.
+Upon successful authentication, the server will respond with a JWT token, which should be included in the `Authorization` header for authenticated routes.

+To access authenticated routes, such as getting user details (`/auth/get-user`), the JWT token must be stored in cookies.
+The user's details can be retrieved by sending a GET request to `/auth/get-user`, which will validate the JWT token stored in cookies and return the user's details.

+To log out the user, send a POST request to `/auth/logout`, which will clear the JWT token stored in cookies and log the user out.

 ### Third-Party API Integration